jferna57/nodetodo/README.md

-# nodetodo
+# A nodetodo project
-A nodeJs todo application.
+A nodeJs todo application using nodejs and mongodb

 ## Running locally